vickyharp/azure-docs/articles/mysql/flexible-server/overview.md

 * **750 hours of Burstable B1MS instance**, enough hours to run a database instance continuously each month.
 * **32 GB** storage and **32 GB** backup storage.

 You can take advantage of this offer to develop and deploy applications that use Azure Database for MySQL – Flexible Server.
-To learn how to create and use a flexible server for free using Azure free account, refer [this tutorial](how-to-deploy-on-azure-free-account.md).
+To learn how to create and use a flexible server for free using Azure free account, refer to [this tutorial](how-to-deploy-on-azure-free-account.md).

 ## High availability within and across availability zones

 Azure Database for MySQL Flexible Server allows configuring high availability with automatic failover.
 The high availability solution is designed to ensure that committed data is never lost due to failures, and improve overall uptime for your application.
 When high availability is configured, flexible server automatically provisions and manages a standby replica.
 There are two high availability architectural models:

 - **Zone Redundant High Availability (HA):** This option is preferred for complete isolation and redundancy of infrastructure across multiple availability zones.
-It provides highest level of availability, but it requires you to configure application redundancy across zones.
-Zone redundant HA is preferred when you want to achieve highest level of availability against any infrastructure failure in the availability zone and where latency across the availability zone is acceptable.
-Zone redundant HA is available in [subset of Azure regions](overview.md#azure-regions) where the region supports multiple Availability Zones and Zone redundant Premium file shares are available.
+It provides the highest level of availability, but it requires you to configure application redundancy across zones.
+Zone redundant HA is preferred when you want to achieve the highest level of availability against any infrastructure failure in the availability zone and where latency across the availability zone is acceptable.
+Zone redundant HA is available in a [subset of Azure regions](overview.md#azure-regions) where the region supports multiple Availability Zones and Zone redundant Premium file shares are available.

 :::image type="content" source="./media/concepts-high-availability/1-flexible-server-overview-zone-redundant-ha.png" alt-text="zone redundant ha":::

-- **Same-Zone High Availability (HA):** This option is preferred for infrastructure redundancy with lower network latency as both primary and standby server will be in the same availability zone.
+- **Same-Zone High Availability (HA):** This option is preferred for infrastructure redundancy with lower network latency, as both primary and standby server will be in the same availability zone.
 It provides high availability without configuring application redundancy across zones.
-Same-Zone HA is preferred when you want to achieve highest level of availability within a single Availability zone with the lowest network latency.
+Same-Zone HA is preferred when you want to achieve highest level of availability within a single availability zone with the lowest network latency.
 Same-Zone HA is available in [all Azure regions](overview.md#azure-regions) where we can create  Azure Database for MySQL Flexible server.

 :::image type="content" source="./media/concepts-high-availability/flexible-server-overview-same-zone-ha.png" alt-text="same redundant high availability":::